Board: Arbor Sin Nombré

 Personal Thoughts: This board is great for charging around and popping off side hits or going in the park to do some aggressive freestyle maneuvers.
 Over all I can see it’s appeal for backcountry freestyle over being a resort board.
 The tip shape is unique and does cut through snow quite well.

-Comparable Boards: Rome Sawtooth, Endeavor KTV, Ride Berzerker
+Comparable Boards: Lib Swiss Knife, Endeavor KTV, Ride Berzerker

 Support your local snowboard shop buy locally.
 Find a shop here.